puzzle/ops-techlab-rancher/labs/63_helmcharts.md

 $ echo '# Simple NGINX APP!' > app-readme.md
 ```

-Also add some questions that should be promted on the WebUi when installing the rancher chart.
+Also add some questions that should be prompted on the web UI when installing the Rancher chart.
 Add the following content to `questions.yml`.
 ```yaml
 categories:
 - Web